 While the festival draws on a variety of historical, mythological and literary influences, the organisers do not claim it to be anything other than a modern celebration of Beltane, evolving with its participants.
-For a more detailed history of Beltane as a festival, read this page.
+For a more detailed history of Beltane both as a historical tradition and as a festival, please read this page.

 The festival takes place on Calton Hill.
 It is a procession, which starts at the National Monument (know to Beltaners as the Acropolis) and proceeds anti-clockwise around the path meeting various groups along the way.
 The procession is driven by the beat of drums which urge it inexorably towards summer.
 At the procession’s head is the May Queen and the Green Man, followed by a cavalcade of characters who are intrinsically linked to them and their journey.

 Their destination is punctuated by various groups who either help or hinder their progress towards the Green Man’s fate and the May Queen’s destiny.